-Moreover, when a strew or soup contains easy to digest foods such as chicken and root vegetables broken down by soaking or blending, the overall result is a dish easier to digest than if the ingredients had been eaten dry and separately.
+Moreover, when a strew or soup contains easy to digest foods such as chicken, and skinless root vegetables broken down by soaking or blending, the overall result is a dish easier to digest than if the ingredients had been eaten dry and separately.

 But yogurt is also a good option simply because of its soothing and refreshing characteristics.

 Also, it’s even possible to choose brands that are specifically made for the promotion of healthy digestion.